-There are more and more websites springing up these days with hiking routes in the Greek mountains, and more and more companies offering trekking tours.
-Most of them have a different focus from the posts on this website, with only very brief discussion of the literary and archaeological heritage.
+There are more and more websites springing up these days with hiking routes in the Greek mountains, and more and more companies offering trekking tours, but most of them have a different focus from the posts on this website, with only very brief discussion of the literary and archaeological heritage.

 It’s not possible to list all the sites we have benefitted from, but here is a selection: